shacl/trait/.cmake/README.md

 branch of this repository.

 ```
-git subtree add --prefix cmake <git remote address>/shacl/cmake.git master --squash
+git subtree add --prefix cmake <git remote address>/shacl/cmake.git master [--squash]
 ```

 The `--squash` flag here is important for those who maintain a curated commit log.
-Without this flag, the entire commit history of the SHACL cmake repository would be appended to the host project directory.
-With this flag specified, the SHACL cmake repository commit history is compressed to a single commit in the host project.
+Without this flag, the entire commit history of the `shacl::cmake` repository would be appended to the host project directory.
+With this flag specified, the `shacl::cmake` repository commit history is compressed to a single commit in the host project.
 In either case, there will also be a merge commit added to the log.

-## Using SHACL CMake
+## Using shacl::cmake

-Once the SHACL CMake subtree has been added to your repository, there's the matter of exposing it's modules to the host CMake build system generator.
+Once the `shacl::cmake` subtree has been added to your repository, there's the matter of exposing it's modules to the host CMake build system generator.
 Navigate to the highest level source directory of the host repository and add the following line to the the `CMakeLists.txt`.

 ```
-list(APPEND CMAKE_MODULE_PATH ${CMAKE_CURRENT_LIST_DIR}/cmake)
+list(APPEND CMAKE_MODULE_PATH "${CMAKE_CURRENT_LIST_DIR}/cmake")
 ```

-There after SHACL CMake modules are available by way of the CMake `include` function, e.g.,
+There after `shacl::cmake` modules are available by way of the CMake `include` function, e.g.,

 ```